dealing with debt

 - Wulvern has a responsibility to collect your rent on time.
 We adopt a fair but firm approach to dealing with customers who are in rent arrears.

 - We know that rent arrears often occur because customers on low incomes have other debts to meet.
-Our staff will be able to refer you to the Welfare Rights Advisor based at the Citizens Advice Bureau for advice.
+Contact the MoneyWise Team if you are in debt and need help and advice.

 - It is important that when we reach an agreement with you to clear the arrears, you stick to it.
 If the agreement is not kept and the arrears increase you risk loosing your home.